 - The provision of grants to charitable and community groups for projects which support children and young people and promote cross-community cohesion and understanding

 To read more about the projects and bursary programmes we supported in 2017, you can download a copy of our 2017 update report here.

 Our support is currently directed at organisations in the former West Midlands county boundary (served by our bus business) and the Medway, Gravesend and Longfield areas of Kent served by our Kings Ferry and Clarke's commuter coach services (postcodes ME1-12, ME14, DA3, DA11, DA12 and DA13).

-If you are a community group and want to apply for a funding grant click here, or if you are an educational institution click here.
+If you are a community group and want to apply for a funding grant please click here for further details.
+If you are an educational institution please click here.